 Q. What if my sidewalk is damaged by a City tree?

 If you believe sidewalk damage is caused by a City of Oakland tree, the City must first verify that the tree is an official City tree.
 If the tree is not an official City tree, repair responsibility rests with the property owner.
 If the tree is an official City tree, the City must determine whether sidewalk damage at the address is caused exclusively by a City tree, partially, or not at all.
-Damage caused by City crews.
 The property owner must still arrange for inspection and repairs as needed for the remainder of the sidewalk.
 A Sidewalk Certificate of Compliance can be issued even if verified damage due to city trees has not been repaired by the City.

 Q. Is concrete shaving or horizontal sawcutting allowed and do I need a permit?

 This repair technique involves special equipment that “shaves” concrete panels to eliminate minor sidewalk uplifts without grinding or damaging the concrete slab.
 No permit is required for repairs under 25 square feet.